 - 1. See general rules and health rules in the front of the book. - 2.
 All 4-H sheep must be identified in 4-H Online by 11:59 PM, May 15th. - 3.
 All 4-H and FFA exhibitors must have required paperwork turned into the Clarke County Extension Office by 3:00 PM, May 15th. - 4.
+All sheep must have an approved Iowa 4-H or official USDA 840 tag or an official FFA tag. - 5.
 Sheep must be rough sheared or clipped before arriving at the fair.
-(Less than 0.5 inch of wool) - 5.
-Ear tag number and scrappie flock ID information must be listed in 4-H Online or on the livestock verification form (FFA). - 6.
-All sexually intact sheep must meet the health requirements for exhibition of livestock and must have scrappies flock tag.
-See front of Fair Book for county fair health requirements. - 7.
-Purebred sheep must have breed association ID in ear. - 8.
-If a lamb is identified with Club Lamb Fungus, it will be required to leave the fairgrounds. - 9.
-Sheep showing signs of a rectal prolapse cannot be shown and will be required to leave the fairgrounds. - 10.
-All sheep must be dry when it walks across the scale. - 11.
-All blankets, tubes, and leg wraps will be removed before the animal walks across the scale. - 12.
+(Less than 0.5 inch of wool) - 6.
+Ear tag number and scrappie flock ID information must be listed in 4-H Online or on the livestock verification form (FFA). - 7.
+All sexually intact sheep must meet the health requirements for the exhibition of livestock and must have scrappies flock tag.
+See front of Fair Book for county fair health requirements. - 8.
+Purebred sheep must have breed association ID in ear. - 9.
+If a lamb is identified with Club Lamb Fungus, it will be required to leave the fairgrounds. - 10.
+Sheep showing signs of a rectal prolapse cannot be shown and will be required to leave the fairgrounds. - 11.
+All sheep must be dry when it walks across the scale. - 12.
+All blankets, tubes, and leg wraps will be removed before the animal walks across the scale. - 13.
 Injection, drenching, or application of any substance per rectum is prohibited.
-Further, the application of any substance to or near the tail or anus is prohibited. - 13.
+Further, the application of any substance to or near the tail or anus is prohibited. - 14.
 NO MUZZLES OF ANY KIND ARE ALLOWED.
-Any abusive care including slapping or excessive modification of an animal will be grounds for disqualification at the discretion of the show officials. - 14.
-No unnatural means of providing an animal feed, water, or other fluid (i.e., stomach pump, drench gun, IV) will be allowed. - 15.
+Any abusive care including slapping or excessive modification of an animal will be grounds for disqualification at the discretion of the show officials. - 15.
+No unnatural means of providing an animal feed, water, or other fluid (i.e., stomach pump, drench gun, IV) will be allowed. - 16.
 No artificial alternation or stimulants of any kind may be applied or administered to animal (i.e., icing, electrical shock, alcohol/formaldehyde baths, etc.).
 NO "ICING".
-ICING-No ice allowed in spray buckets or bottles or blankets or frozen water bottles for use on animals. - 16.
+ICING-No ice allowed in spray buckets or bottles or blankets or frozen water bottles for use on animals. - 17.
 There will be no additional adding or removing of panels.
-Any changes must be approved by the superintendent. - 17.
-All exhibitors must be Youth for the Quality Care of Animals (YQCA) certified by May 15th to show. - 18.
+Any changes must be approved by the superintendent. - 18.
+All exhibitors must be Youth for the Quality Care of Animals (YQCA) certified by May 15th to show. - 19.
 Exhibitors will not lift front legs off the ground when the judge is handling your lamb.

-19. The speckled face division for both market and breeding lambs must have speckles on TWO of the three areas: face, ears, and legs.
+20. The speckled face division for both market and breeding lambs must have speckles on TWO of the three areas: face, ears, and legs.
 Color must be at least 1/3 of that area.
 The face will include the top of the poll down to the nose (see picture below).
 Leg wool and wool caps are not considered part of the 1/3 coloring; hair color only is allowed.
 This judgement will be made at the scale.